Table of Contents

 4. Initialize the SSD so that it can be used.

 If the SSD shows error 'disk unknown not initialized', you can initialize this SSD so that it can be used on your computer.
+First, open Disk Management and right click the disk, then choose Initialize Disk option to initialize it.
+After that, you can create a new volume on the SSD as the second method, then the SSD can be detected and accessed in the operating system.

-Corrupt, outdated, or incompatible storage controller driver may also lead to SSD not showing up.
-Try updating your device drivers to fix the ‘SSD Not Showing Up’ problem.
+Corrupt, outdated, missing, or incompatible storage controller driver may also lead to SSD not showing up.
+Try updating your device drivers to fix the 'SSD Not Showing Up' problem.
 To do so, follow these steps:

 Step 1.
-Press Windows + X, click Device Manager from available options to open it.
+Press Windows + X, click "Device Manager" from available options to open it.

 Step 3.
-Click Update driver to proceed.
+Click Update driver option from the context menu to proceed.

 6. Fix 'operating system does not allow to show SSD'.